Danalock/terraform-provider-tanka/README.md

 This provider allows you to install and manage Tanka ressources in a Kubernetes cluster using Terraform.

+While configuration objects can be passed to the tanka package, secrets should be handled appropriately by some other means, as to not be stored in state.

 ## Getting Started

 You'll find a small usage example in the tf-example directory.